qubit-ulm/ebs/README.md

 The [Matrix Market File format](http://math.nist.gov/MatrixMarket/formats.html) as the default input output format.
 The format ASCII based, allows comment lines, which begin with a percent sign.
 We use the "array" format for general dense vectors.
 Details how to handle this format in python or matlab can be found in the particular demos.

-If you find a bug in pwcs, have a problem using it or have a question about the method in general, feel free to open a github issue.
+If you find a bug in EBS, have a problem using it or have a question about the method in general, feel free to open a github issue.
 The development team will try to answer the problem or fix the issue in a timely fashion.

 ## Determining the regularization parameter lambda
 The first step in a typical processing chain of a piecewise constant singnal is to determine a reasonable choice for the regularization pparameter lambda.
 Typically this requires a lot of twiddling.
 The program `lambdaopt` implements the heuristic we proposed in the paper to chose this parameter automatically.